 When I decided I wanted to make a BLT Wrap, I didn’t want it to be ordinary, so I thought about a way I could distinguish it from other BLT options without messing with the key, oh so very important ingredients: bacon, lettuce, and tomato.
 Typically the BLT has mayo which would be quite boring on a wrap, so I decided to make things more exciting and come up with a sauce, a special sauce, just for these BLT Wraps!

 Sauces are kind of important, ya know?
 I mean, what would ribs be without the BBQ sauce?
 Or veggies without ranch?
 I didn’t want to mess this up, so I tried several different combinations of ingredients before finally settling on the trio of…. cream cheese, a little mayo, and dijon mustard.
 It may sound weird, but guess what?
-It’s delish!
+It’s delicious!

 Can we talk about the sauce again?
 Who would have thought that a combination of cream cheese, mayo, and dijon would pair so perfectly with the BLT?
+If you don’t have cream cheese or dijon mustard on hand, regular ole mayo will do the trick but the sauce compliments these wraps perfectly.

 Once you’ve prepped all of the ingredients, you’ll combine them together in a big bowl.
 Then you’ll scoop about 1/2 cup of filling into each tortilla.
 I used big burrito sized tortillas and they worked perfectly.